foxsoft2005/y360c/README.md

-y360c is a command line interface (cli) for Yandex 360, which uses the standard API to access the corresponding entities/actions in Yandex 360.
+y360c is a command line interface (cli) for Yandex 360, which uses the standard API to access the corresponding entities/actions in Yandex360.

 There is no need to install the application, just place the exe file anywhere and start working with it, like with any other console application.
 If necessary, you can add the path to the application to PATH.